University of Sheffield

 The University of Sheffield (informally Sheffield University or TUOS) is a public research university in Sheffield, South Yorkshire, England.
 Its history traces back to the foundation of Sheffield Medical School in 1828, Firth College in 1879 and Sheffield Technical School in 1884.
-University College of Sheffield was subsequently formed by the amalgamation of the three institutions in 1897 and was granted a royal charter as University of Sheffield in 1905 by King Edward VII.
+The University College of Sheffield was subsequently formed by the amalgamation of the three institutions in 1897 and was granted a royal charter as the University of Sheffield in 1905 by King Edward VII.

-Sheffield is formed from 50 academic departments which are organised into five faculties and an international faculty.
-The annual income of the institution for 2021–22 was £817 million, of which £204.8 million was from research grants and contracts, with an expenditure of £889.5 million.
-Known for world-leading engineering research, the university has partnerships with over 125 companies including BAE Systems, Boeing, Rolls-Royce and Airbus at the Advanced Manufacturing Park spread over 150 acres of land.
-Sheffield ranks among the top 10 of UK universities for research grant funding, and it has become number one in the UK for income and investment in engineering research according to new data published by the Higher Education Statistics Agency (HESA).
-It is the 7th largest British university by postgraduate student enrollment behind UCL, King's, Manchester, Birmingham, Edinburgh and Oxford.
+Sheffield is formed from 21 academic schools which are organised into five faculties.
+The annual income of the institution for 2023–24 was £887.9 million, of which £185.8 million was from research grants and contracts, with an expenditure of £651.4 million.
+Sheffield is regarded as one of the top engineering universities in Europe.
+As of the latest HESA statistics, it had the highest engineering research income and expenditure among all the universities in the UK for two consecutive years.

-The university is one of the original red brick universities and a founding member of the prestigious Russell Group.
+The university is one of the original red brick universities and a founding member of the Russell Group.
 It is also part of the Worldwide Universities Network, the N8 Group of the eight most research intensive universities in Northern England and the White Rose University Consortium.
-Sheffield has been ranked as a top 100 university in the world by QS for the last fifteen years.
-In 2019, Time Higher Education ranked the university 22nd in Europe for teaching excellence.
 According to the latest Research Excellence Framework 2021, Sheffield is ranked 11th in the UK for research power calculated by multiplying the institution's GPA by the total number of full-time equivalent staff submitted.

-There are eight Nobel laureates affiliated with Sheffield and six of them are the alumni or former long-term staff of the university.
+There are six Nobel laureates affiliated with Sheffield, as either the alumni or former long-term staff of the university.
 They are contributors to the development of penicillin, the discovery of the citric acid cycle, the investigation of high-speed chemical reactions, the discovery of introns in eukaryotic DNA, the discovery of fullerene, and the development of molecular machines.
-Alumni also include several Heads of state, Home Secretaries, Court of Appeal judges, Booker Prize winners, astronaut and Olympic gold medallists.
+Alumni also include several heads of state, Home Secretaries, Court of Appeal judges, Booker Prize winners, astronauts and Olympic gold medallists.